CharlesHilgeman/python-challenge/README.md

 # python-challenge

 This project was a demo on how to conduct bigger data using python.
-I constructed these scripts to better analyze polling and budget data to come up with heplful statistics.
+I constructed these scripts to better analyze polling and budget data to come up with helpful statistics.

 PyBank